edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 - You can only book 50 hours per month in total
 - Bookings have a gap between them to reduce exposure risk

-We have set a capacity on each room which **MUST** be respected to ensure 2m social distancing
+We have set a capacity on each room which must be respected to ensure 2m social distancing

-- G1 (Main space) - 2 work areas with access maintained for one person to use the kitchen and shop at any time
+- G1 (Main space) - Two people with access maintained for one person to use the kitchen/shop or pickup mail/printing at any time
 - G2 (Laser cutting) - Single occupancy only
-- G8 (Workshop) - 2 work areas.
+- G8 (Workshop) - Two people.
 Please note in booking if you need any specific machines to help coordinate
 - G11 (Storage, 3D printers and servers) - Single occupancy with access to storage area for one additional person.
 When 3D printing, please don't stay longer than necessary.
 If you need access to the store, knock first due to limited space.
 - G14 (Electronics) - Single occupancy only

-All spaces **MUST** be booked with the exception for necessary access to the kitchen, shop or storage.
+All spaces must be booked with the exception for necessary access to the kitchen, shop, printing, mail or storage.

 For G1 and G8 we recognise that members who are at higher risk may require exclusive access to the room.
-You **MAY** book both areas if this is required although please note that access to the kitchen/shop may be required by other users.
+You may book both areas if this is required although please note that access to the kitchen/shop may be required by other users.
 If you need an additional quota to do this then please let the directors know.

-If you cannot attend you **MUST** cancel your booking as soon as possible.
+If you cannot attend you must cancel your booking as soon as possible to let others attend.

 During Your Visit
 ^^^^^^^^^^^^^^^^^
 When you arrive:

-- You **MUST** wear a face covering on the premises at all times unless you have a medical exemption.
-This includes Summerhall areas.
-This applies within the work areas, even with exclusive use to ensure the safety for the next user.
+- You must wear a face covering on the premises at all times unless you have a medical exemption including within Summerhall communal areas.
+The rule applies within the work areas, even with exclusive use to ensure the safety for the next user.
-- You **MUST** sanitise or wash your hands on arrival.
+- You must sanitise or wash your hands on arrival.
 Hand sanitiser is provided, and soap and hot water are available in the G1 kitchen.
-- You **MUST** use your token on all doors, even if they are on the snib.
+- You must use your token on all doors, even if they are on the snib.
 This allows us to log your visit for contact tracing.
-- You **MUST** keep 2m from other users at all times unless they are a member of your household.
+- You must keep 2m from other users at all times unless they are a member of your household.
+- You must open windows or turn on the G8 fan to ensure rooms are well ventilated.

-- You **SHOULD** check your work area is clean before working.
+Please check your work area is clean before working.
 Cleaning products are provided if you wish to use them before starting work.
 Please email the directors if the place is untidy or unclean with photos if possible.
 This helps us chase the right people.
-- You **SHOULD** open windows or turn on the G8 fan to ensure rooms are well ventilated.
+If someone without a booking is using the area, please safely ask them to clear up and leave and inform the directors.

 During your visit:

-- You **MUST** knock and stand back from a door if you need access to another room (e.g. for a tool or accessing storage).
+- Please knock and stand back from a door if you need access to another room (e.g. for a tool or accessing storage).
 Leave enough time for the user to answer before entering
 - If you require the toilet you **MUST** ensure single occupancy and wash hands thoroughly
 - If you need to give first aid to another user, gloves and a mask **MUST** be worn.
 If possible, you **SHOULD** help the casualty to treat themselves while maintaining a distance.
 All accidents or illness **MUST** be reported immediately to the directors.
 - You **SHOULD** regularly sanitise or wash your hands
 - Any waste, especially where it may be contaminated with bodily fluids (e.g. tissues, paper towels, bottles and cans) **MUST** be placed in the bins.
 Bins will be regularly emptied by cleaners.
 If they are full, gloves and a mask **SHOULD** be work when emptying them and hands thoroughly cleaned afterwards
-- You **SHOULD** avoid touching your face or face mask
+- Avoid touching your face or face mask
 - You **MUST** use single use or personal PPE where possible.
 Disposable earplugs are provided and all users may take one pair of safety glasses for their personal use (please keep in your storage box).
 Please contact the directors regarding Welding operations or the Grinding shields for a specific risk assessment and safe cleaning procedure.

 Before the end of the booking